 If you’re already working in a relevant role, or have previous skills, knowledge and experience, you may be eligible for some recognition of your existing competency.
 You might also be interested in upskilling with our CHC43015 Certificate IV in Ageing Support.
 You may only need to do eight units if you already hold the CHC33015 Certificate III in Individual Support, meaning reduced study time and reduced cost!

 No minimum education is required, however your ability to communicate well in spoken and written English is very important for working in caring and support roles and is necessary to successfully complete the course requirements.
 You must also be able to read and interpret information and use basic numeracy skills to the level expected in the workplace.
 The training we provide will focus on developing your skills so that you will be ready for working in this important and growing sector.

-All applicants must provide a copy of a current, clear National Police Check before commencing the clinical placement.
+All applicants must provide a copy of a current, clear National Police Check before commencing the placement.
 It will not be possible to start your placement until this check is received.
 Some organisations may also require you to obtain a Volunteer Working with Children Check.

 In addition, some organisations will expect you to meet immunisation requirements prior to starting your placement, for example, Influenza immunisation is commonly required for work in aged care, home care and disability services.
 Further information about these requirements can be provided by your trainer or by checking the workplace specific recommended immunisations.